 Qualitative as Method

 Qualitative research is a scientific approach that relies on a deep, multidimensional understanding of phenomena.
-When rigorously applied, it reveals insights through phenomenological exploration, which are difficult to achieve with quantitative methods.
+When rigorously applied, it reveals insights through phenomenological exploration that are difficult to achieve with quantitative methods.

 Qualitative Approach

-Qualitative research takes a discovery-oriented, exploratory, inductive approach to both describe and clarify experience.
+Qualitative research takes a discovery-oriented, exploratory, inductive approach to both describing and clarifying experience.

-It explores a phenomenom of interest using data collected through observation, interviews, document and artifact assessment, and all sorts of other kinds of field work.*
+It explores a phenomenon of interest using data collected through observation, interviews, document and artifact assessment, and various other forms of fieldwork.*

-Unlike quantitative research which focuses on that which can be counted or quantified, qualitative research uses "languaged data"** to describe the way experience unfolds in naturalistic settings.
+Unlike quantitative research which focuses on what can be counted or quantified, qualitative research uses "languaged data"** to describe how experience unfolds in naturalistic settings.

 Conducting Methods

-Methods for conducting qualitative research are varied, yet they generally involve talking to people.
-Either as one-on-ones or in groups, to gain insight into people's behaviors, choices, preferences, motivations, and opinions.
+Methods for conducting qualitative research are varied, yet generally involve talking to people, either one-on-one or in groups, to gain insight into behaviors, choices, preferences, motivations, and opinions.

 In qualitative testing, a small sample size is typical.
 In fact, the size of the sample is less important than its relationship to research goals.
 Therefore, conducting "purposeful" sampling of a population of study offers useful manifestations of the phenomenon of interest.